 “Well I’m the one that talks about these wars that are 19 years, and people are just there.
 Don’t kid yourself, you do have a military industrial complex.
 They do like war.
 I wiped out 100% of the caliphate and you know, I said I want to bring our troops back home.
 The place went crazy.
 You have people here in Washington that never want to leave.
 If it was up to them they’d bring thousand of soldiers in.
 Someday people will explain, and they call it the military industrial complex.
 They never want to leave and they always want to fight.
 No, I don’t want to fight.
 Our boys in Afghanistan should be home by Christmas.”

-In a surprise move in the last month of his first term, Donald Trump announced a total troop withdrawal from Afghanistan and Iraq, totally 150,000 troops.
-Ending America’s longest war in history.
+In a surprise move in his final month in office, Donald Trump announced a total troop withdrawal from Afghanistan and Iraq, totally 18,000 troops which would have ended America’s longest war in history.
+That was until both Democrats and Republicans passed a law that prevented him from doing so, which led him to holding up the NDAA with a VETO.
 On record this President is the most pro-peace administration since Jimmy Carter, and he will go down in history as following through with his word.

 In 2020 another huge victory for world peace happened under the Trump White House.
 For the first time since Jimmy Carter’s peace deal with Israel and Egypt, Donald Trump got UAE and Israel to sign a mutual peace treaty.
 The first of its kind in more than four decades between Jewish and Muslim nations.
 In that same year Saudi Arabia along with UAE announced they would be allowed Israel to fly commercial airlines into their borders for the first time.
 When President Carter accomplished this a Nobel Peace Prize was shared in 1978.
 This should be regarded as a huge accomplishment.